ihcsim/promdump/README.md

 The most common way to achieve this is to use commands like `kubectl exec` and `kubectl cp` to compress and dump Prometheus' entire data directory.
 On non-trivial clusters, the resulting compressed file can be very large.
-To import the data into a test instance, I will need at least the same amount of disk space.
+To import the data into a local test instance, I will need at least the same amount of disk space.

-promdump is a tool that can be used to dump Prometheus samples that fall within certain a time range.
+promdump is a tool that can be used to dump Prometheus samples that fall within a certain time range.

 It is different from the `promtool tsdb dump` command as its output can be copied over to another Prometheus instance.
 See this